Adelaide Chinatown’s Food Courts

 Street vs Restaurant Food

-Hence this post does not cover wider Chinatown and restaurants on both sides of Gouger Street and surrounding streets which are not street or hawker fare.
+This post does not cover the wider Chinatown and restaurants on both sides of Gouger Street.
+Just the food from the 2 main food courts.

-I hope to cover the delights of Gouger Street and wider Chinatown in another post as it deserves one for sure.
+I hope to cover the delights of restaurant food of Gouger Street and wider Chinatown in another post at a later date.

 Next to Adelaide Central Market